- Sashité for Developers

 - Consequence evaluation and competitive interpretations

-This separation enables GGN to remain rule-agnostic while providing a foundation for diverse rule systems.
+This separation enables GGN to remain rule-agnostic while providing a foundation for diverse Rule Systems.